hanzov69/CutePiHole/README.md

     >sudo pip install pillow

-    > sudo pip install GitPython
+    >sudo pip install GitPython

     >sudo apt-get install libopenjp2-7 libtiff5 python3-numpy ttf-dejavu python3-requests git

     Note: Apt is preferred as the wheels take forever to install on a pi zero
-3. Clone this repo to your home directory
+3. Clone the latest release of this to your home directory - `git clone -b releases https://github.com/hanzov69/CutePiHole.git`
 4. Rename `cutepihole.ini.sample` to `cutepihole.ini`
 5. `cat /etc/pihole/setupVars.conf`, copy the value of `WEBPASSWORD` to `pihole_api_pass` in the config file
 6. Register for an OpenWeatherMap account, get an API Key.
 Save this to `owm_api_key` in the config file
+7. (optional) If you want to install this as a service that runs at boot, `sudo ./install.sh`

 ## Usage
 `python cutepihole.py`